Product Specifications and Software Summary

-How it Works
+How It Works

-When the board turns on, it turns all LEDs off except the power LED (some other LEDs may flash on with instructions from before the board turned off), then attempts to connect WiFi.
+When the board turns on, all LEDs turn off except the power LED (some other LEDs may flash on with data from before the board turned off), then attempts to connect WiFi.
 At this point, the WiFi LED will turn yellow until it successfully connects (which may take a few seconds), and then it will turn green.
 The board then attempts to connect to the WMATA API, and the Web LED will turn yellow until it successfully receives the first batch of train positions.

 The current version of the board got here through prototyping and trial and error.
 If you’re interested in prior versions of the board, or have one you want to update, see Old Boards